<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 When Are The ILP Semester Dates?

 ILP Fall Semester: Fall semesters typically leave mid to late August (or end September/mid-October) and come home the end of November or mid-December, just in time for Christmas.
-We can send volunteers to every one of our locations for the Fall semester.

 Heads up, when I volunteered with ILP during the summer semester, the departure date was set in the middle of my finals week.
 While this doesn't happen every summer, it may happen to you too.
 But don't panic!
 My professors were very understanding and supportive (even those who said they wouldn't make ANY exceptions for students who wanted to take their finals early).
-I just talked to them about it as soon as I got my exact departure date (which is usually about 4-6 weeks before you leave) and we worked together to create a solution that worked for them and still made it possible for me to volunteer with ILP.
+I just talked to them about it as soon as I got my exact departure date (which happens usually about 2-3 months weeks before you leave) and we worked together to create a solution that worked for them and still made it possible for me to volunteer with ILP.

 You may also find that your ILP return date overlaps with Snow's starting date for Fall semester by a couple of days.
 While this is rare, I've never had a professor who wasn't understanding of me missing the first day of class as long as I explained why.
 Just make sure you talk to them, go over the syllabus, and are fully prepared for the second day of class.